How Long Does A Perm Last?

 Keep in mind that going in for a perm is not an “in and out” service.
 If you go in for a perm, you can expect to be in the salon for a few hours, depending on the length of your hair.
 When going to the stylist, bring pictures of what you want because you can decide how tight you want your curls to be.
 Make sure your stylist knows exactly what you want so you can leave the salon excited for your new do.

 Just like any chemical hair treatment, your hair will most likely be a little damaged after the perm.
 Make sure to use a conditioner every time you shampoo.
 If your hair seems a little frizzy, you can get a deep-conditioning treatment to add extra moisture to your locks.
 Moroccan oil is great to use as a leave-in conditioner.
+Look for products that are designed specifically for permed hair, as they will be formulated to protect your curls and prevent damage.
+Avoid using any products that contain alcohol, which can dry out your hair and cause frizz.

 Straightening and blow drying your hair can not only create frizz and damage, but it can also loosen your curls.
 Make sure to use plenty of heat protectant so you don’t damage your gorgeous curls.
 If you need to blow dry your hair, try to wait until it’s mostly dry and use a diffuser to keep the curl without the frizz.